Quantum state heralding using photonic integrated circuits with free electrons: Electron-photon interactions with dielectric media

-which describes the field response at $\bd{r}$ to a point current excitation at $\bd{r}'$.
-The integral kernel $e^{i(z-z')\omega/v_e}$ enforces the phase-matching condition at electron velocity $v_e$, which is especially important to consider for prolonged interaction with dielectric waveguide structures.
-At this point, the problem of retrieving the coupling to an infinite number of spatial optical modes reduces to solving the Green tensor $G(\bd{r},\bd{r}',\omega)$ of the dielectric environment $\epsilon(\bd{r},\omega)$ of interest.
-In most previous works on EELS of nanostructures~\cite{GarciadeAbajo2010}, the materials (e.g. metals) exhibit delayed material response, resulting in material absorption, which is the dominant contribution to the main electron energy loss channels.
+We show in the latter half of this manuscript that in the case of photonic integrated circuits, the prolonged interaction length can help reduce the phase-matching bandwidth and lower the energy correlation for a single waveguide mode, pushing the system parameters well into the particle-like regime.
+However, the complex dielectric environment generally results in multimode electron-photon interactions, e.g., through parasitic coupling to other optical mode families and other non-guided spatial modes supported by open-ended dielectric substrates.
+The effective phase-matching bandwidth of the multimode coupling is generally large, and the corresponding electron-photon correlation can not be suppressed by a longer interaction length.
+Therefore, we first quantitatively analyze how to effectively constrain the interaction to the single-mode case.

+It is generally hard to design and fabricate waveguide structures that achieves $100\%$ spatial overlap between a waveguide mode and the electron optical emission over the full optical frequency range.
+Therefore, instead of mode-matching, our strategy to achieve single-mode interaction is to exploit a combination of effects which are results of the phase-matching mechanism.

+To quantitatively account for the infinite number of interacting spatial optical modes, it is generally impractical to use the conventional modal decomposition method~\cite{Feist2015}.
+Instead, as is mentioned before, we combine all the possible coupling contributions from different modes into one single interaction-specific spatial mode, following a three-dimensional QED treatment~\cite{3dquant}.
+This formalism, derived using the fluctuation-dissipation theorem, was previously used when analyzing electron energy loss probabilities with dissipative materials~\cite{GarciadeAbajo2010} that exhibit a delayed material response, which is the dominant contribution to the main electron energy loss channels.
 The dielectric materials we study here are transparent in the optical frequency bands of interest.
-In this sense, we can safely set $\mathrm{Im}\{\epsilon(\bd{r},\omega)\}\rightarrow 0$, which corresponds to instantaneous dielectric dipole response.
+In this sense, we can set $\mathrm{Im}\{\epsilon(\bd{r},\omega)\}\rightarrow 0$, which corresponds to an instantaneous dielectric dipole response and further simplifies the analysis.
 For materials with sufficiently low absorption, which are used for integrated waveguides designed to guide optical fields, the interaction is purely contributed from the relativistic field retardation effect~\cite{Abajo1998} and prohibits energy and momentum transfer to the material, avoiding loss of coherence.
-It is in this sense that the whole process of electron interacting with dielectric waveguide is \emph{parametric} in nature.
+It is in this sense that the whole process of an electron interacting with dielectric waveguide is \emph{parametric} in nature.